-In accordance with the terms of the TracFone Purchase Agreement, Verizon acquired all of TracFone's outstanding stock in exchange for approximately \$3.5 billion in cash, net of cash acquired and working capital and other adjustments, 57,596,544 shares of our common stock valued at approximately \$3.0 billion, and up to an additional \$650 million in future cash contingent consideration related to the achievement of certain performance measures and other commercial arrangements.
+On November 23, 2021 (the Acquisition Date), we completed the acquisition of TracFone Wireless, Inc. (TracFone).
+Verizon acquired all of TracFone's outstanding stock in exchange for approximately \$3.5 billion in cash, net of cash acquired and working capital and other adjustments, 57,596,544 shares of common stock of the Company valued at approximately \$3.0 billion, and up to an additional \$650 million in future cash contingent consideration related to the achievement of certain performance measures and other commercial arrangements.
 The fair value of the common stock was determined on the basis of its closing market price on the Acquisition Date.
 The estimated fair value of the contingent consideration as of the Acquisition Date was approximately \$560 million and represents a Level 3 measurement as defined in ASC 820, Fair Value Measurements and Disclosures.
 See Note 9 for additional information.
-The contingent consideration payable is based on the achievement of certain revenue and operational targets, measured over a two-year earn out period, as defined in the TracFone Purchase Agreement.
+The contingent consideration payable is based on the achievement of certain revenue and operational targets, measured over a two-year earn out period.
+Contingent consideration payments were completed in January of 2024.